The Stochastic-Quantum Correspondence: Measurements

-Based on the approach in this paper, one sees that a good measuring device should be a physical system with at least as many configurations as possible outcomes for the observable to be measured (at least up to the desired level of experimental resolution), it should admit an overall form of dynamics that results in the correct final correlations, and it should be in sufficiently strong contact with a noisy and intrusive environment to generate a robust division event at the conclusion of the measurement interaction.
-It is worth noting that the first two of these three criteria would be standard requirements for a measuring device even without worrying about indivisible stochastic dynamics or quantum theory.\footnote{Without the third criterion\textemdash strong contact with an environment\textemdash one obtains a ``latent measurement'' in the language of~\citep{Dicke:1989qmsal,GlickAdami:2020manmqm}.}
+The stochastic-quantum correspondence is also helpful for understanding the measurement process in another important way.
+Textbook treatments typically regard measuring devices as axiomatic primitives, without providing clear principles for deciding which kinds of systems merit being called measuring devices.
+The approach taken toward the measurement process in this paper not only gives a candidate resolution of the measurement problem but also yields a natural set of criteria for defining what counts as a good measuring device in the first place, without the need to regard measuring devices as special among all other systems in any truly fundamental way.
+Based on this approach, one sees that a good measuring device should be a physical system with at least as many configurations as possible outcomes for the observable to be measured (at least up to the desired level of experimental resolution), it should admit an overall form of dynamics that results in the correct final correlations, and it should be in sufficiently strong contact with a noisy environment to generate a robust division event at the conclusion of the measurement interaction.\footnote{The first two of these three criteria would be standard requirements for a measuring device even without worrying about indivisible stochastic dynamics or quantum theory.
+Note that without the third criterion\textemdash strong contact with an environment\textemdash one obtains a ``latent measurement'' (Dicke 1989; Glick, Adami 2020) .}

-\subsection{The Uncertainty Principle}
+\subsection{The uncertainty principle}

-Again, the foregoing treatment of the measurement process leads to the textbook Born rule \eqref{eq:DeviceBornRule} and the textbook formula \eqref{eq:SubjectWaveFunctionCollapse} for wave-function collapse.
-As a consequence, any pair of observables $\tilde{A},\tilde{B}$ and their respective standard deviations $\Delta\tilde{A},\Delta\tilde{B}$ will satisfy the \emph{Heisenberg-Robertson uncertainty principle}~\citep{Heisenberg:1927udaidqkum,Robertson:1929tup},
+Again, the preceding treatment of the measurement process leads to the textbook Born rule \eqref{eq:DeviceBornRule} and the textbook formula \eqref{eq:SubjectWaveFunctionCollapse} for wave-function collapse.
+As a consequence, any pair of observables $\tilde{A},\tilde{B}$ and their respective standard deviations $\Delta\tilde{A},\Delta\tilde{B}$ will satisfy the \emph{Heisenberg-Robertson uncertainty principle} (Heisenberg 1927, Robertson 1929) ,